Vic Mensa: 2018–2019: Hooligans and 93Punx

-Mensa later went on and released his fourth extended play titled, Hooligans on December 14, 2018.
-The extended play was supported by the singles: "Reverse" featuring G-Eazy and "Dark Things".
+Mensa released his fourth EP, Hooligans, on December 14, 2018.
+It was supported by the singles "Reverse", featuring G-Eazy, and "Dark Things".

-In January 2019, Mensa formed a punk rock and rap band named 93Punx, they later released a cover of The Cranberries song "Zombie".
-93Punx later released their debut single, "Camp America", featuring children in cages in an ICE-inspired video.
-The singles "3 Years Sober" with Travis Barker and "It's a Bad Dream" featuring Good Charlotte was followed up and released in July and August 2019 respectively.
-Their self-titled album was released on August 23, 2019.
+In January 2019, Mensa formed a punk rock and rap band named 93Punx, which subsequently released a cover of the Cranberries song "Zombie".
+93Punx later issued their debut single, "Camp America", featuring children in cages in an ICE-inspired video.
+The singles "3 Years Sober" with Travis Barker and "It's a Bad Dream", featuring Good Charlotte, came out in July and August 2019, respectively.
+The band's self-titled debut album was released on August 23, 2019.

 2020-present: V Tape, Akilla's Escape, I Tape and Vino Valentino

 Mensa returned in August 2020 with his first single of the year, "No More Teardrops", featuring Malik Yusef and Wyatt Waddell, a song tackling police brutality, street crime, corruption and the prison system.
 The song appeared on Roc Nation's compilation album, Reprise.
-Mensa would later release his fifth extended play, V Tape, on August 21, 2020 which features from Snoh Alaegra, SAINt JHN, BJ Chicago Kid, Peter Cottontale and Eryn Allen Kane.
+Mensa would later release his fifth extended play, V Tape, on August 21, 2020, which features from Snoh Alaegra, SAINt JHN, BJ Chicago Kid, Peter Cottontale and Eryn Allen Kane.